ME-ICA/tedana/docs/multi-echo.rst

 Multi-echo fMRI
 ===============
+In most echo-planar image (EPI) fMRI sequences, only one brain image is acquired at each repetition time, at the rate of radio frequency (RF).
-In multi-echo (ME) fMRI, data are acquired for multiple echo times, resulting in multiple time series for each voxel.
+In contrast, in multi-echo (ME) fMRI, data are acquired for multiple echo times, resulting in multiple volumes with varying levels of contrast acquired per RF.

 The physics of multi-echo fMRI
 ------------------------------